 (3) The lot or land that the unit, facility, or school occupies.

 (1) Only allow persons performing the essential maintenance practices access to the area while work is underway until a clearance examination is passed;

 (2) Cover the floor underneath the area receiving essential maintenance practices with six mil polyethylene plastic or its equivalent until final cleaning is completed;

 (3) Assure that all persons involved in the essential maintenance practices follow the worker protection standards established pursuant to 29 C.F.R.
-1926.62 by the United States occupational safety and health administration;
+1926.62 (2012) by OSHA;

 (4) Post signs clearly defining the work area and warning occupants and other persons not involved in essential maintenance practices to remain outside the work area;